ninovuong0910/nd0067-c4-deployment-process-project-starter/README.md

 For screenshot, please refer to `./Screenshot/WebHosting1.png` and `./Screenshot/WebHosting2.png`

 ## CircleCi
-Pipeline will be triggered when there is any code change For green build screenshot, please refer to `./Screenshot/CircleCI_Pipeline.png` For AWS settings screenshot, please refer to `./Screenshot/CircleCI_Settings.png`
+Pipeline will be triggered when there is any code change, please refer to `./Document/CircleCI.md` For green build screenshot, please refer to `./Screenshot/CircleCI_Pipeline.png` For AWS settings screenshot, please refer to `./Screenshot/CircleCI_Settings.png`